richardcadler/NewCombDocs/docs/introduction.md

 ## Overview

-Combine is an application to facilitate the harvesting, transformation, analysis, and publishing of metadata records by Service Hubs for inclusion in the [Digital Public Library of America (DPLA)] (https://dp.la/).
+Combine is an application to facilitate the harvesting, transformation, analysis, and publishing of metadata records by Service Hubs for inclusion in the [Digital Public Library of America (DPLA)](https://dp.la/).
 Installing and maintaining Combine requires the skills of a web administrator, but users of Combine will not need a technical background to work with metadata.

 The name “Combine”, pronounced /kämˌbīn/ with a long i, is a nod to the [combine harvester](https://en.wikipedia.org/wiki/Combine_harvester) used in farming for, “combining three separate harvesting operations - reaping, threshing, and winnowing - into a single process.”
 Instead of grains, we have metadata records!
 These metadata records may come in a variety of metadata formats, various states of transformation, and may or may not be valid in the context of a particular data model.
 Like the combine equipment used for farming, this application is designed to provide a single point of interaction for multiple steps along the way of harvesting, transforming, and analyzing metadata in preparation for inclusion in the DPLA.